-Budgeted cost: £ 5000
+Budgeted cost: £ 4500

-Activity Evidence that supports this approach Challenge number(s) addressed Get to know our PP pupils as individuals by creating a student fact file for each child - 'This is me!'
+Activity Evidence that supports this approach Challenge number(s) addressed

+Get to know our PP pupils as individuals by continuously updating each student's fact file and inspiring them in one-to-one conversation to fully understand and counteract barriers to learning.
+Teachers to be allocated one hour per child to do this with their class covered by an HLTA.
 Step 1 of the EEF is to 'diagnose your pupils' challenges and needs'.
 Each child is unique.
 We understand they will have different barriers to learning and we need to find out their interests and aspirations.
 5,6 Ensure our pupils enjoy learning by termly pupil voice surveys with follow-up feedback sessions for each student.
 Evidence from the EEF suggests that 'metacognitive strategies' can be one of the most beneficial ways to develop learning within the classroom.
 The school wishes to take snapshots of pupils' level of motivation and confidence within the school work and take proactive steps to address and identified issues.
 5 Attendance will be consistently monitored and links with parents will be made.
 NfER briefing for school leaders identifies addressing attendance as a key step.
-In the academic year 2021-2022 home learning engagement was high and attendance rates for PP children remained so after lockdown.
+In the academic year 2021-2022 attendance rates for PP children were 93.34%.
 This needs to be maintained.
-All We organised a Children's University The proportion of disadvantaged pupils attending university fell for the 5,6

-T graduation in Autumn 2021.
-PP pupils to acquire cultural capital 'hours' that will lead to another graduation July 2022. first time in a decade from the already disproportionately low number of 22%.
+All We organised a successful second Children's University graduation in July 2022.
+PP pupils to acquire cultural capital 'hours' that will lead to another graduation July 2023.
+The proportion of disadvantaged pupils attending university fell nationally for the first time in a decade from the already disproportionately low number of 22% whereas nearly half of our PP children attended.
 Our monitoring showed the proportion of PP pupils attending external extra-curricular activities was low compared to our non-disadvantaged pupils.
-Dedicated practitioner trained and transitioning from STRIVE to ELSA programme.
-Deputy Principal to review and report back to Principal the pastoral progress on a termly basis.
-The Children and Young People's Mental Health Coalition (CYPMHC) notes that Pupil's mental health can greatly hamper their educational attainment and that disadvantaged pupils are most at risk.
-Therefore, they advocate 'the use of skilled counsellors/professionals who are valued by the children, thereby improving educational attainment, behaviour and social mobility'.
-5,6
+5,6 Dedicated practitioner trained in both STRIVE and ELSA programme.
+The Children and Young People's Mental Health Coalition (CYPMHC) notes that Pupil's mental health can 5,6